-Notify the Office of Grant and Research Development (OGRD) during subcontract development to ensure that the subcontract also includes provisions for:
+Notify the Office of Research Support and Operations (ORSO) during subcontract development to ensure that the subcontract also includes provisions for:

-In addition, OGRD may request a copy of the subcontractor's federally-approved property control system or a copy of its property control policies.
+In addition, ORSO may request a copy of the subcontractor's federally-approved property control system or a copy of its property control policies.

 Sponsored Programs Services